OpenBAS-Platform/docs/docs/usage/injects.md

 By selecting an agent on the `Targets` panel, you can access the traces details that were retrieved by OpenBAS.

-On the above example, we can see that there are 3 agents on the `mac.home` asset.
-We can see there are detections on the OpenBAS and CrowdStrike agents, while the Tanium agent hasn't had any yet (it can take several minutes for the traces to show up in OpenBAS).
+On the above example, we can see that there are 2 agents on the `vm3.obas.lan` asset.
+We can see there are detections on the OpenBAS agent, while the Crowdstrike agent hasn't had any yet (it can take several minutes for the traces to show up in OpenBAS).

-By clicking on the CrowdStrike agent, we can see that the inject's payload was detected by CrowdStrike and Defender, and traces are available on Sentinel as well.
+By clicking on the OpenBAS agent, we can see that the inject's payload was already detected by the CrowdStrike Falcon EDR while more detections might arrive at a later point.
-We can also see that there were 2 alerts on CrowdStrike, and 1 on Defender and Sentinel.
+We can also see that there was one alert identified on CrowdStrike Falcon EDR.

-To get the details of these alerts, you can click on the CrowStrike line to see this:
+To get the details of this alert, you can click on the CrowdStrike line to see this:

 ![Inject execution traces alert details](assets/inject-expectation-traces-2.png)